ScottLogic/iOS8-day-by-day/18-split-view-controller/18-split-view-controller.md

 checks and repeated code.
 It's out-the-box functionality is suitable for many use cases, but is easily extendable to cover more esoteric requirements.

-If you want to dive head-first into teh new `UISplitViewController` in loads more detail then I've written an entire chapter on the topic in the Ray Wenderlich iOS8 By Tutorials book.
+If you want to dive head-first into the new `UISplitViewController` in loads more detail then I've written an entire chapter on the topic in the Ray Wenderlich iOS8 By Tutorials book.
 It comes highly recommended (by me, as one of the authors) and you can grab your copy from here.